 If the "legal source" structuring case of the petitioning taxpayer was administrative in nature, meaning there was no formal judicial proceeding, the IRS can remit the seized funds directly to the petitioning taxpayer.

 However, if the "legal source" structuring cases was judicial in nature, the IRS is only permitted to make recommendations to the Justice department, which has the final say on the matter.

 Does it appear likely that the IRS will make more of an effort to live up to its policy to avoid civil asset forfeiture in "legal source" structuring cases going forward?

 Given the amount of pressure being exerted by Capitol Hill, it's a good bet the agency will back off the policy at least for the foreseeable future.

 Stay tuned for updates ...

-If you are confronted with the IRS seizing your bank accounts, contact the Law Offices of Horwitz & Citro, P.A., P.A. to learn more about your rights and your options if the IRS or any other agency has seized your assets.
+If you are confronted with the IRS seizing your bank accounts, contact the Law Offices of Horwitz & Citro, P.A. to learn more about your rights and your options if the IRS or any other agency has seized your assets.